2015 KEY DATES

 Years ago, before the agency business model was under attack and agencies were flush with cash, the better agencies had training programs for ‘young creatives’.
 A few still do, though they are ghosts of their former selves.

-What’s more, these ‘Young Creatives’ have an array of ideas and previously unavailable tools at their ready.
+What’s more, these attendees have an array of ideas and previously unavailable tools at their ready.

-During this week, they were engaged the uber-successful, notoriously honest, self-deprecating and invariably entertaining Daymond John.
-The 'Shark' Daymond presented powerful lessons for business growth in an age driven by networked entertainment.
-A few of the industry’s leading change agents also presented, including: John Merrifield of Google Asia; Mark Tutssel of Leo Burnett; Amir Kassaei of DDB; Scott Elias formerly of Elias Arts - Music Taught me Marketing; etc, etc, etc….
+In 2015, they will be engaged by the uber-successful, notoriously honest, self-deprecating and invariably entertaining Daymond John.
+The 'Shark' Daymond will present powerful lessons for business growth in an age driven by networked entertainment.
+From the inception of this program in 2012, some of the industry’s leading change agents include: Mark Tutssel of Leo Burnett; Amir Kassaei of DDB; John Merrifield of Google Asia; Scott Elias formerly of Elias Arts - Music Taught me Marketing; Ralph van Dijk of Eardrum Australia; John Mescall of McCann Worldwide; Nick Law of R/GA; and Matt Eastwood of J. Walter Thompson Worldwide, etc., etc., etc...

 In an era when most Award events have become schmooze fests for agencies and clients to meet outside the office, there’s something real, powerful and important happening in the Nevada desert.
-"Hitting it big" just may mean a trip to the LIA Awards show as a judge or jury president.
-Or, if you’re really fortunate (and very talented), you may just snag a place as a ‘Young Creative’.
+"Hitting it big" just may mean a trip to Vegas for the LIA Judging sessions as a Jury President or a Juror.
+Or, if you’re really fortunate (and very talented), you may just snag a place as an atteendee for Creative LIAisons which runs concurrently with the LIA Judging sessions.

 Good luck!
 In case you were wondering about today’s Mad Men and Women, now you know who’s Growing the Growers.